[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 $ openssl s_client -connect beyondjapan.com:443 < /dev/null 2> /dev/null | openssl x509 -text | grep "Not" Not Before: Mar 31 04:42:17 2022 GMT Not After : May 2 04: 42:16 2023 GMT

-Additionally, if you try to output the domain name (common name), the readability of the command will deteriorate due to the use of regular expression options, which is a problem.
+Furthermore, when you try to output a domain name (common name), the problem is that the commands will become less readable due to the use of regular expression options.

 option